Rated 4.9 out of 23603 reviews

 Polybutylene

-• The presence of polybutylene is noted on professional home-inspection reports and seller’s property disclosure documents as it is considered a known hazard, one that significantly impacts a home’s value.
+• Polybutylene is noted on professional home inspection reports and seller’s property disclosure documents as it is considered a known hazard that significantly impacts a home’s value.

 • Polybutylene piping can cause severe water damage – even after years without issues.